 The Caledonian Hotel in Fort William is surrounded by stunning views, from the glistening Loch Linnhe to the majestic Nevis Range.
-Situated just two miles from Fort William town centre, this three star hotel is the prefect base for discovering the Scottish Highlands, Glencoe and the Western Isles as well as incredible landscapes, historic sites and unmatched hospitality.
+Situated just two miles from Fort William town centre, this three-star hotel is the perfect base for discovering the Scottish Highlands, Glencoe and the Western Isles as well as incredible landscapes, historic sites and unmatched hospitality.
 Take a journey back in time on the Jacobite Steam Train.
 Learn more about Bonnie Prince Charlie at the West Highland Museum, or walk up to the Steall Falls, one of Scotland’s highest waterfalls, with the most rewarding views for a vigorous walk.

 Your hotel accommodation at the Caledonian Hotel is perfectly equipped with all the amenities that you would require for your break in Fort William.
-Each room has ensuite facilities, Free Wifi, tea/coffee making facilities and a hairdyer.
+Each room has ensuite facilities, Free Wifi, tea/coffee making facilities and a hairdryer.
 Many rooms also benefit from views over Loch Linnhe.